bebongnicole/classwork_nicoline/README.md

 # classwork_nicoline
-This is my personal projects
+This is for me to practice git